miyako/4d-presentation-summit-2023/Advanced Options for the Application Builder/README.md

 #### Legacy Instructions

 The 4D logo on the user login dialog can be replaced by an image file named *LoginImage.png*[^loginimage] placed in the project folder.
+The log must be a PNG image and its size must be `80x80`.

 ---